mattpocock/sextant/readme.md

 # Sextant

 Application logic is getting out of control?
-Feel like there are corners of your application where no-one knows what's going on?
+Feel like there are corners of your app where no-one knows what's going on?

 You should try Sextant.